Division Staff Contacts

 To allow time for the approval process, there must generally be at least 10 months between the application deadline and the proposed conference date.

 NIGMS will rarely accept secondary or dual assignments of R13 applications.
-Applicants seeking dual assignment with NIGMS are advised to contact Dr. Erica Brown prior to submitting a letter of intent.
+Applicants seeking dual assignment with NIGMS are advised to contact Dr. Stephanie Constant prior to submitting a letter of intent.

 This page last reviewed on